Mathomy/BlindDance/README.md

 ## How to play
 Here is a step by step guide on how to play :
 - create a hotspot on your computer --> go on your parameter and search hotspot, then you need to adapt the esp32 code with the name of your hotspot and your password.
-You will see the devices connected on your hotspot and their ip adress (see [Electronic Circuits](#Electronic-Circuits) )
+You will see the devices connected on your hotspot and their ip adress.
+You need to ping the two device from your computer before launching the game.
 - wear the mitain, box upside, then power on the device, push the switch toward the back of the box.
 - enter the ip adress on the game file wifi_esp32.py, jeu.py and test_vibration.py (see [Game interface](#Game-Interface))
 - launch the game (main.py) it will start to link with the two devices, you should feel a vibration.